 I decided I needed to go down to the river to see for myself.
 It was the strangest of atmospheres down there.
 Hundreds of people walking along les quais, whispering quietly, looking, taking photos, seemingly waiting for something.

-My first sighting of the river was at Le Pont du Carrousel.
+My first sighting of the river was at Le Pont Royal.
 Apart from the fact that the bridge footings were completely submerged, it was also striking how fast the water was flowing.

 All the trees are underwater.